Follow-Up Emails for Job Interviews: 3 Templates

 Hi Laurie,

 Thank you for taking the time to speak with me today.
-I have enjoyed learning more about how the product development team is looking to run additional paid campaigns on Braviga’s social media channels.
+I’ve enjoyed learning more about how the product development team is looking to expand paid campaigns on Raviga’s social media channels.

 Please let me know if you have any other questions or would like me to clarify anything.